Scooby-Doo (film): Plot

-They are all led to the resort's haunted house ride, where Fred and Velma encounter a schoolroom that educates inhuman creatures about human culture, while Daphne discovers a pyramid-shaped artifact called the Daemon Ritus.
-Fred, Velma and Mondavarious are kidnapped and later possessed by the island's demons.
-Mary Jane calls the Coast Guard for help, but they don't arrive.
-The next day, after trying and failing to tell Shaggy that Mary Jane is a demon in disguise, Scooby goes missing as well; Zarkos steals back the Daemon Ritus from Daphne, who is also captured and possessed.
+The gang are led separately to the resort's abandoned haunted house ride, so they decide to get along for the time being; they split up and search for clues.
+Fred and Velma discover a film that educates inhuman creatures about human culture, while Daphne finds a pyramid-shaped artifact called the "Daemon Ritus".

+Later, at the resort's hotel, Fred, Velma, and Mondavarious are kidnapped and possessed by the island's demons.
+Mary Jane calls the Coast Guard for help but they have been possessed too.
+The next day, after Scooby tries and fails to tell Shaggy that Mary Jane is secretly possessed, the duo have a falling-out that results in Scooby going missing as well.
+Zarkos steals back the Daemon Ritus from Daphne, who is also captured and possessed.

-Shaggy goes in search of his friends and finds a vat of protoplasm containing the souls of those possessed.
-He finds and frees the souls of Daphne, Fred and Velma, who discovers sunlight destroys the demons.
-A voodoo priest who lives on the island informs the gang the demons are to perform their "Darpokalypse" Ritual, which will see them rule the world for ten thousand years if a pure soul is sacrificed in the Daemon Ritus.
-The gang realizes that the pure soul is Scooby, whom Mondavarious brought to Spooky Island for this very reason.
-Fred, Daphne, and Velma finally realizes their mistake, they decide to put aside their differences and work together with Shaggy to save Scooby.
+Shaggy searches for his friends underground and finds a vat of protoplasm containing the souls of all those possessed.
+He frees the souls of Velma, Fred and Daphne, who quickly discover that sunlight is lethal to the demons.
+A local voodoo priest informs the gang the demons are to perform a ritual which will see them rule the world for the next ten thousand years if a pure soul is sacrificed in the Daemon Ritus.

-The gang infiltrate the ritual, where Mondavarious is foiled in sacrificing Scooby's soul by Shaggy.
-Mondavarious is revealed to be a robot controlled by Scooby's estranged nephew Scrappy-Doo, whom the gang abandoned long ago after his increasingly power-hungry and egomaniacal nature got out of control.
-Absorbing the tourists' souls, Scrappy transforms into a huge monster and tries to kill the gang.
-Daphne knocks Zarkos into the vat, returning most of the other souls to their bodies and releasing the demons, who are promptly killed by Daphne reflecting sunlight through a skull-shaped disco ball.
-Shaggy frees the rest of the souls, reversing Scrappy's transformation in the process and finds the real Mondavarious imprisoned, having been captured by Scrappy so he could pose as his double.
-Scrappy and his henchmen are all arrested and Mystery, Inc. reunites.
+The gang realizes that the pure soul is Scooby's, whom Mondavarious was ultimately after.
+Finally realizing their mistakes, Fred, Daphne and Velma put aside their differences for good and team up with Shaggy to save Scooby and the world.
+They infiltrate the ritual, where Shaggy foils Mondavarious in sacrificing Scooby's soul.
+Mondavarious turns out to be a robot controlled by Scooby's estranged nephew Scrappy-Doo, who has been plotting his revenge on the gang for abandoning him long ago, due to his increasingly power-hungry and egomaniacal nature.
+Using the Daemon Ritus, Scrappy transforms into a giant monster and tries to kill the gang.

+Daphne knocks Zarkos into the vat, tipping it over and returning most of the other souls to their bodies, then reflects sunlight through a disco ball, vanquishing the released demons.
+Shaggy frees the rest of the souls from Scrappy, reversing his transformation in the process, and finds the real Mondavarious, who had been detained.
+Scrappy and his henchmen are arrested, and Mystery, Inc. reunites.